ParallelLLC/FREDML/README.md

 ## 📄 License

-This project is licensed under the APACHE 2 License.
+This project is licensed under the Apache 2.0 License.

 ## 🆘 Support